kissen/fed/README.md

 * `fedd` contains code for the backend so to speak, the federation daemon.

-* `fedw` contains code for a basic web interface that speaks to `fedd`.
-Ideally it should be able to speak with any ActivityPub service.o
+* `fedweb` contains code for a basic web interface that speaks to `fedd`.
+Ideally it should be able to speak with any ActivityPub service.

 * `fedutil` contains shared code between `fedd` and `fedw`.
 In particular, it contains convenience functions that work on types